learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Setting Up Your Migration

 1. If you haven't done so already, [fork and clone this repository via GitHub](https://github.com/learn-co-students/mechanics-of-migrations-v-000).
 Create a directory called `db` at the top level of the lesson's directory.
 Then, within the `db` directory, create a `migrate` directory.
+    - ***Note***: If you're using the Learn IDE, make sure you create both directories with the `mkdir` command in your IDE terminal.
+If you create these directories any other way, you'll encounter a permissions error when you try to run `rake db:migrate` later.
 2. In the migrate directory, create a file called `01_create_artists.rb` (we'll talk about why we added the `01` later).
 ```
 mechanics-of-migrations-v-000/